jupyter/docker-stacks/docs/using/custom-images.md

 ## Building stack images with custom arguments

-A selection of prebuilt images are available from Quay.io, however, it's impossible to cater to everybody's needs.
+A selection of prebuilt images are available from [quay.io](https://quay.io/organization/jupyter), however, it's impossible to cater to everybody's needs.
-For extensive customization with an automated build pipeline, you may wish to create a [community-maintained stack](https://jupyter-docker-stacks.readthedocs.io/en/latest/contributing/stacks.html), however, for minor customizations, this may be overkill.
+For extensive customization with an automated build pipeline, you may wish to create a [community-maintained stack](../contributing/stacks), however, for minor customizations, this may be overkill.
-For example, you may wish to use the same jupyter stacks but built on a different base image, or build with a different Python version.
+For example, you may wish to use the same Jupyter stacks but built on a different base image, or built with a different Python version.

 To achieve this you can use [Docker Bake](https://docs.docker.com/build/bake/) to build the stacks locally with custom arguments.